 - Add the garlic paste and saute for 1 minute.

-- Add the chopped tomatoes to the pot and fry for 10-15 minutes till they are soft and have released water.
+- Add the chopped tomatoes to the pot and fry just till they start to release water.

 - Garnish with the chopped cilantro and serve.